allenai/spike-ds-tutorials/README.md

 ## Getting Started

 Creating a dataset is as simple as running a couple of command lines.
 You can also use our script for training a NER model.
 The script uses [SimpleTransformers](), which in turn uses Weights and Biases (wandb).
+You can create an account in [wandb](https://wandb.ai/site) to see the progress of your training.

 ### Installation
-To use the training script, you need to create an account in [wandb](https://wandb.ai/site) first.

 1. Clone the repo
    ```sh